Engineering Management Graduate Handbook - On Campus

 The Master of Engineering (M.Eng.) degree in Engineering Management gives students business skills while increasing their technical depth through coursework, team projects, and dynamic class discussions.
 The full-time residential degree requires 30 credit hours consisting of coursework in major and supporting areas as well as a capstone project.
 Engineering Management students are also required to take two additional one-credit seminars (Professional and Leadership Development Series in the Fall and Project Management Seminar in the Spring) for a total of 32 credits minimum to graduate.
 The Master of Engineering degree can be completed in two semesters of intensive study, or in three semesters for students who want to include extra electives, make up deficiencies, or pursue coursework that departs significantly from their undergraduate experience.

-The handbook is an ADA Accessible pdf, but if you prefer a text-only version, please contact our program staff: email@example.com.
+These handbooks are accessible pdfs, but if you prefer a text-only version, please contact our program staff: firstname.lastname@example.org.